plotly/academy/_react/3-with-plotly.md

 Now, the problem we have here is that if we called `Plotly.newPlot` in our `render` method, it would be called over and over again, possibly multiple times per second!
 That's not optimal, we really want to call it once when we get the data and leave it be afterwards – how can we do that?

 Thankfully, React gives us a lifecycle method called `componentDidMount`.
 It is called once when the component was first rendered, and never afterwards; perfect for our needs!
-Lets create a `componentDidMount` method and call `Plotly.newPlot` in there and pass it the ID of our `div`, `plot`, as the first argument:
+Let's create a `componentDidMount` method and call `Plotly.newPlot` in there and pass it the ID of our `div`, `plot`, as the first argument:

 ```JS
 // Plot.js